dianadiazc/customer-wa/content/work4/task-3.md

 <img src="../images/nacl4.png" alt="drawing" width="600"/>

 5. Click on the Network ACL ID that you created in the previous step.
+When it shows the information, copy the NACL ID in a text editor because we will use it later.

 <img src="../images/nacl5.png" alt="drawing" width="900"/>

-4. Select **Outbound Rule** option and later **Editing Outbound Rules**
+6. Select **Outbound Rule** option and later **Editing outbound rules**.

 <img src="../images/nacl6.png" alt="drawing" width="800"/>

-5.  **Adding Rules** like these would block whatever Subnet you apply this to from talking to the Database Subnets but still allow access to the rest of the network.
+7.  **Adding Rules** like these would block whatever Subnet you apply this to from talking to the Database Subnets, but still allow access to the rest of the network.
 Note that NACLs are evaluated in the specific order of their Rule #.

     -   Rule #: **50**\
         Of type **All Traffic**\
-        To the Destination **10.100.1.0/24**\
+        To the Destination **10.100.4.0/24**\
         And a **Deny** Behavior\
         and
     -   Rule #: **60**\
         Of type **All Traffic**\
-        To the Destination **10.100.3.0/24**\
+        To the Destination **10.100.5.0/24**\
         And a **Deny** Behavior\
         and
     -   Rule #: **100**\